jmwfr/SimpleBacklogSCRUM/README.md

 To delete a backlog just select it in the list and click the "Delete Selected" button.

-You can use the "Reset" button to empty all the backlog workspace (please think to save your work before that).
+You can use the "Reset" button to empty all the backlog workspace (you'll be asked to save your work before that if the current loaded backlog has been modified and not saved).

 ## Authors